rasmus-z/WinCopies-framework/README.md

 Usage notes
 -----------

-This framework is currently still on development and *should not* be used in a production environment, even for the code on the master branch, except for the WinCopies.Util package on the master branch, which is in release version and can be used in a production environment.
+This framework is currently still in development.
+Only the code on the master branch (starting to the 2.0 release of the WinCopies framework) and the packages that are built from that code are currently released.

 License
 -------